 Keeping your items clean and fresh comes down to how you treat and care for your swimwear.
-This is why care instructions are added in with your order.
-It gives you the best chance to be able to keep and sustain your swimwear as long as possible.
-Please read the care instructions once you receive your order or before you start to treat your swimwear.
+We have made it easy for you by sending you a care guide with your order.
+This gives you the best chance to be able to keep and sustain your swimwear for as long as possible.
+Please read the care instructions once you receive your order or before you start treating your swimwear.

 Washing and drying

 - Leave your swimwear in a sink filled with cool water and mild soap (mild hand soap or a detergent liquid for delicates) for 30 minutes if you can, to remove residues of chlorine, salt, sunscreen, tanning oil and fake tan.
 To finish, rinse swimwear thoroughly in cool fresh water to remove soap

 - Wash newer swimwear on its own for the first few launderings, to minimize the chance of the dye bleeding onto any other fabric in the same water